namiri-tech/docs-rdme-ng/docs/FIRS E-INVOICING SYSTEM REFERENCE/e-invoicing-and-secure-invoice-exchange.md

 ---
 ## Secure Invoice Exchange

+Secure Invoice Exchange

+## Other benefits of the FIRS E-Invoicing System

 Secure Invoice Exchange is one benefit of the FIRS E-Invoicing System.

 Consider other benefits captured on the [FIRS and FIRS e-Invoicing System page](doc:firs-e-invoicing-system).